Rishthegreat/Notes/School/Theodore Roosevelt.md

 	- 6 Month strike of coal workers
 	- Owners refuse to arbitrate
 		- mening
-	- Teddy calls both to the White House
+	- Teddy calls both to the White House and threatens the owners with takeover by federal troops
+	- Solution
+		- 10% pay increase, 9 hour workday, owners don't have to recognize union
+	- First president to threaten to nationalize private industry
+	- He wanted to give both sides a **Square Deal**
+	- Department of Commerce
+		- Still exists
+		- Bureau of Cor